taicheukkin/london-bike-sharing-shares/README.md

 figure 3.5
 ![image](https://github.com/user-attachments/assets/44c67f7a-ff01-437f-bcd4-b080d3562fe0)

-The bar chart showed the daytime trend of average bike sharing share.Overall,8am, 5am,6am are top 3 daytime in terms of  average bike sharing shares in figure1.The trend are similar when it is weekend in figure 2.
-In figure 3 and 4, the rise and fall trend was observed between 7 am and 11:00 pm, the average london_bike_sharing_shares increased gradual at 7am ,leveled off 12 pm,followed by gradual decrease from 2pm to 11pm.
+The bar chart showed the daytime trend of average bike sharing share.Overall,8am, 5am,6am are top 3 daytime in terms of  average bike sharing shares in figure3.2.The trend were similar when it was weekend in figure 3.3.
+In contrast,In figure 3.4 and 3.5, the rise and fall trend was observed between 7 am and 11:00 pm, the average london_bike_sharing_shares increased gradual at 7am ,leveled off 12 pm,followed by gradual decrease from 2pm to 11pm.